Last updated - March 23, 2018

 Delete user profile

 By default in WordPress, only Administrator role can delete user profiles.
 Giving users control to delete their own profiles might be a good idea in many scenarios.
 Thus users can delete all the account details they have added to your site, as well as the user-generated content.
-There are also plugins that will help you auto-delete a users after a specified period of time.
+There are also plugins that will help you auto-delete users after a specified period of time.
 You may want to go through the following plugins for more information: